eugenetedkim/olive-table/TYPESCRIPT_MIGRATION.md

 ##### 3.2 Run End-to-End Tests

-Before migrating the actual JavaScript files to TypeScript:
+Test the entire user flow to ensure your import updates work correctly.
+You can use either curl commands (command line) or Postman (GUI) for testing.

-- Test the entire user flow to ensure your import updates work correctly:
+**Testing sequence:**
 - Register a user (test User model and auth controller)
 - Log in (test authentication and JWT token generation)
 - Create an event (test Event model and protected routes)
 - Send an invitation (test Invitation model and cross-service communication)
 - Respond to an invitation (test update operations)

 This end-to-end testing approach validates that:
 - TypeScript models correctly integrate with JavaScript files